jneimantokbox/screen-sharing-acc-pack/android/README.md

 * Examine a sample app to see how it uses this accelerator pack.
 * Import the accelerator pack into a project you are developing.

-**Note**: OpenTok Screensharing requires Android Lollipop or later.

 ### Examine how the sample app uses the acc pack

 To learn how to use the acc pack, download and examine a sample app project that uses the the OpenTok Screensharing Accelerator Pack:

 1. Download or clone the [OpenTok Screensharing with Annotations Sample repo](https://github.com/opentok/one-to-one-screen-annotations-sample-apps).
 1. In Android Studio's **Quick Start** panel, click **Open an existing Android Studio Project**.